Venkata-Bhargavi/VenkataBhargavi-Sikhakolli-002724793/README.md

 ### Functionalities

+User can update details of employee like employeeID, name , age and other job details. functionalities include-
 - `Create` Creates a new profile for an employee
 - `Read`   Reading an existing employee profile
 - `Update` Update details of an existing employee profile